raspberrypilearning/build-your-own-weather-station/en/step_7.md

 ![](images/gust_test.png)

-If you stop spinning you should see that the second reading remains the same (as this is the peak gust that has been produced) while the average speed falls off with time.
+When you stop spinning, you should see that the second reading remains the same (as this is the peak gust that has been produced), while the average speed falls off over time as the anemometer slows down.